Introduction

 } catch (error) {

-console.error("An error occurred while loading operations:", error);
+console.error('An error occurred while loading operations:', error);

 }

-Processing an Operation
+Processing an operation

 The example below demonstrates how a PCOperation can be processed.
-It assumes that binary data (attachments) has already been loaded for all transactions that will be processed.

-import { PCUsersManager, PCOperationsManager } from '@safetech/pcsdk';
+import {PCUsersManager, PCOperationsManager} from '@safetech/pcsdk';

 /*